-COVID-19 Adaptations: At this point, most outpatient assessment and psychotherapy in the Adult Section are being provided virtually.
-Further, interprofessional collaboration has been negatively impacted as many providers are not on site.
-Interns and faculty strive to find alternative methods to connect with other members of the treatment team.
+COVID-19 Adaptations: At this point, most outpatient assessment and psychotherapy in the Adult Section are being provided virtually with all providers on site at least two days per week.
+To facilitate interprofessional collaboration in the absence of daily face-to-face contact with each other, we strive to find alternative methods to connect with other members of the treatment team.